Billy Kee: Scunthorpe United

-After three years at Burton Albion, Kee joined Scunthorpe United on a two-year contract for an undisclosed fee, having one-year contract left at The Brewers.
+After three years at Burton Albion, Kee joined Scunthorpe United on 18 August 2014.
+He joined his new side on a two-year contract for an undisclosed fee, having one-year left on his contract at The Brewers.
 Upon joining the club, Kee stated he was motivated for new challenges at the club.
-Kee made his Scunthorpe United, coming on as a substitute for Paddy Madden in the 75th minute, in a 2–0 loss against Fleetwood Town on 19 August 2014.
+Kee made his Scunthorpe United debut on 19 August, coming on as a substitute for Paddy Madden in the 75th minute, in a 2–0 loss against Fleetwood Town.

-On 5 January 2015, it announced that Kee was loaned out to Mansfield Town on a three-month deal.
+On 5 January 2015, it announced that Kee had been loaned out to Mansfield Town on a three-month deal.
 Kee made his Mansfield Town debut against his former club, Burton Albion, in a 2–1 loss on 10 January 2015.
 Kee scored his first Mansfield Town goal in the next game, in a 3–2 loss against Exeter City.
 Kee's second goal for Mansfield Town soon came on 7 March 2015, in a 1–1 draw against Cheltenham Town.
 On 7 April 2015, Kee returned to the club after a three-month spell there.

-After making twelve appearances for the club and failing to score a goal, it announced on 1 May 2015 that Kee was released by the club.
+On 1 May 2015, Scunthorpe announced the departure of Kee, having terminated his contract by mutual consent.
+He failed to score a single goal in his twelve competitive appearances for the Iron.

 Accrington Stanley

-After being released by Scunthorpe United, Kee re-joined Accrington Stanley on an initial one-year contract, having already been on loan at the club in the 2009–10 season.
+After being released by Scunthorpe United, Kee re-joined Accrington Stanley on an initial one-year contract, having previously played on-loan at the club in the 2009–10 season.

-In April 2018 he was nominated for the EFL League Two Player of the Season award and he finished the 2017/18 regular season as League Two's top scorer with 25 league goals (plus eight assists).
+In April 2018 he was named EFL League Two Player of the Season, finishing the 2017–18 campaign as the division's top goalscorer with 25 goals (plus eight assists).

-In July 2019 he missed Accrington's pre-season for personal reasons.
-In September 2019 it was revealed that Kee was seeking treatment for depression, anxiety, and bulimia.
-As a result of this, the club and Kee agreed to terminate his contract by mutual consent on 13 January 2020, with Kee subsequently announcing his retirement from professional football on 29 January due to personal reasons.
+In July 2019, he missed Accrington's pre-season for personal reasons.
+In September, it was revealed that Kee was seeking treatment for depression, anxiety, and bulimia.
+As a result of this, the club and Kee agreed to terminate his contract by mutual consent on 13 January 2020, with Kee subsequently announcing his retirement from professional football on 29 January for personal reasons.
 In honour of the forward, the club retired Kee's shirt number 29.